Department of Aerospace Studies

 Students who satisfactorily complete the POC curriculum requirements are commissioned as Second Lieutenants in the U.S. Air Force and will serve on active duty in a career specialty they have chosen, consistent with USAF needs.
 Qualified students may compete for duty as pilots, combat system operators, engineers, missile or space operations officers, nurses, engineers, meteorologists, computer analysts, security forces, or any of a number of other career fields.

 AFROTC offers 2.5 to 5-year full and partial tuition scholarships for which qualified students may compete if they enroll in AFROTC.
 All scholarship awards are based on individual merit, regardless of financial need, with most scholarship recipients determined by central selection boards.
-Since scholarship applicants must meet certain academic, physical fitness, and medical requirements to be considered by the scholarship boards, contact the Aerospace Studies Department early in the fall semester.
+Since scholarship applicants must meet certain academic, physical fitness, and medical requirements to be considered by the scholarship boards, contact the Aerospace Studies Department for more information.
 High school students wishing to compete for AFROTC college scholarships must complete and submit an application no later than the fall term of their senior year.

 All AFROTC scholarship recipients entering or transferring to Wilkes University receive free room and board.
 To receive free room and board, the scholarship recipient must live in a Wilkes University owned and operated residence hall.